Research Grüninger Group

 In-situ/operando NMR spectroscopy for batteries

-Contact: H. Grüninger
+Contact: M. Valizadeh, H. Grüninger

 Dynamic processes with correlated ion and electron transport play a crucial role for energy materials in photovoltaics, fuel cell technology and batteries.
 The transient structural changes in the materials require in-situ and operando analyses to derive structure-function principles and to characterize undesired side reactions.
 Both the development of the method and the understanding of the material can benefit from each other.
 Solid-state NMR spectroscopy is sensitive to both the local structure and the dynamics of the ions in the materials.
 Due to the nuclei-specific character, this information is also resolved for the different elements.
 This makes NMR particularly suitable for studying ion mobility in energy materials and associated phase changes, including amorphous and disordered structures such as transient electrode structures or electrolyte-electrode interfaces.
 The combined information on dynamics and structure allows to correlate ion mobility in different battery components with transient structures and/or dimensionalities (1D->3D) in electrode or solid electrolyte materials.